Communication and Leadership Degree

 Communication and Leadership--A Dean's Perspective: Jay M. Bernhardt

-Faculty and Associate Director's Perspective: Meme Drumwright
+Faculty and Director's Perspective: Meme Drumwright

 All aspects of society need ethical, effective leaders, and all leaders need to be ethical, effective communicators.
 The Moody College of Communication’s Bachelor of Science degree in Communication and Leadership is an interdisciplinary program that seeks to educate and inspire future leaders to lead positive change in our complicated world.